-1. What measures you will take to make the communities to move away from brown economy?
+1. What are some measures you will take to make your community to move away from brown economy?

 Policy issues to ensure proper pollution control measures are in place, proper waste management and recycling, constant awareness programs specially for children and other vulnerable groups.